Kelli Russell Agodon

 Kelli Russell Agodon (born in Seattle) is an American poet, writer, and editor.
 She is the cofounder of Two Sylvias Press and she serves on the poetry faculty at the Rainier Writing Workshop, a low-residency MFA program at Pacific Lutheran University.
+She co-hosts the poetry series "Poems You Need" with Melissa Studdard.

 Life

 She was raised in Seattle, and graduated from the University of Washington and Pacific Lutheran University Rainier Writing Workshop with an MFA in creative writing.
 She lives in Washington state.
 Her works have appeared in the Atlantic Monthly, American Poetry Review, Prairie Schooner, North American Review, Image, 5 a.m, Meridian, Calyx., poets.org, and The Los Angeles Review.